 You can view the BIG FIVE animals in their natural habitat (Lion, Leopard, Elephant, Rhinoceros, and Buffalo), while you look out for the SMALL FIVE (Lion ant, Leopard tortoise, Elephant shrew, Rhino beetle, and the Buffalo weaver).

-Watch the skies for the Kruger Park Big SIX Birds (Lapped-faced vulture, Saddle-billed stork, Martial eagle, Kori bustard, and Pel's fishing owl).
+Watch the skies for the Kruger Park Big SIX Birds (Ostrich, Lapped-faced vulture, Saddle-billed stork, Martial eagle, Kori bustard, and Pel's fishing owl).

 The BIG FIVE BIRDS of SA, are Blue Crane, Ostrich, Kori Bustard, Southern Ground Hornbill, and the Lammergeier (Bearded vulture).
 The Blue crane is South Africa's national bird, the Ostrich is the world's biggest bird, the Kori Bustard the world's heaviest flying bird, the Southern Ground Hornbill is threatened (endangered), and the Lammergeier (Bearded Vulture) can be seen in the Drakensberg Mountain range, the oldest mountains in the world (3500 million years)

 See the Big SEA Five (Southern Right whale, Great white shark, endangered Bottlenose Dolphin, Blue Marlin, and Tuna)

-The Cape Floral region is one of the eight World Heritage sites of SA, stretching between the southern coast and the Cape winelands, and extending northwards, harbouring the richest floral kingdom on Earth.
+The Cape Floral region is one of the ten World Heritage sites of SA, stretching between the southern coast and the Cape winelands, and extending northwards, harbouring the richest floral kingdom on Earth.
 South Africa is the only country in the world with an entire floral kingdom within its borders.
 The Cape Floral Kingdom on the Cape Peninsula around Cape Town, has at least 8578 floral species - the richest variety on Earth.
 SA has within its borders 23 200 species of plants - greater a variety than that of the entire northern hemisphere.

 Namaqualand, the famous wild flower region, puts its most colourful cloak on during August and September each year, to beautify the semi desert area north of Cape Town.